 Park in the Castle Rock lot for $8.00, or about 50 yards up the street in the Saratoga Gap lot for free.
 On a nice summer afternoon, you might have trouble finding parking in either lot, and "no parking" signs on the street prevent you from parking anywhere else.

 From the parking lot, the worn and heavily-used trail leads downhill through tanoak forest.
 After half a mile, the trail crosses the creek and comes to an intersection with the Goat Rock Trail.
-An especially big tree grows at this intersection.
+An remarkably big tree grows at this intersection.
 Stay to the left, continuing downhill to the waterfall viewing platform.
-The waterfall itself is a thin stream of water that runs over a sheer cliff; you don't get a really good look at it since it's below the platform.
+The waterfall itself is a thin stream of water that runs over a sheer cliff; you can't get a really good look at it since it's almost directly below the platform.

-The trail continues through the woods for a while, but eventually breaks out into chaparral again, with more sweeping views.
+The trail eventually breaks out into chaparral again, with more sweeping views.
 There's another stretch where you'll have to scramble over rocks; at one point the trail becomes a narrow ledge precariously hanging over a sheer dropoff.
-A cable attached to the rock face gives you something to hang on to.
+A cable attached to the rock face gives you something to cling to.

 The trail turns to the right, away from the steep hillside with its views and into the forest.
+The sound of gunfire from the nearby shooting range becomes audible at this point.
 Turn right onto the ridge trail, which climbs interminably through dull forest and thickets of poison oak on its way to Goat Rock.
 There are no views on this stretch of trail.
-The sounds of gunfire from the nearby shooting range can be heard throughout the first mile of trail, ending around the Emily Smith Bird Observation Point.
+The sounds of gunfire continue throughout the first mile of trail, finally ending around the Emily Smith Observation Point.

-The scenery improves after this point as the trail descends past the large Goat Rock, offering more views of the San Lorenzo Valley.
-You have to scramble over rocks at several points.
+The scenery improves after this point as the trail descends past the huge and very popular Goat Rock tufa formation, offering more views of the San Lorenzo Valley.
+The trail becomes rough and rocky, and it's necessary to scramble over rocks at several points.
 Soon the trail rejoins the Saratoga Gap Trail.
 Turn left to return to the parking lot.